TEALSK12/apcsa-public/curriculum/Unit2/Lesson-206.md

 ---------------------------------
 If you have students who are speeding through this lesson, you should encourage them to:

-- Complete Practice-It self-check Exercises “fibonacci” and “numberTriangle.”
+- Complete Exercise 2.3: fibonacci and Exercise 2.6: numberTriangle.

 - Develop an algorithm for tackling complex coding problems.
 (What generalizable steps did they take to correctly build the nested loop programs?)